pmjones/php-styler/README-ARCHITECTURE.md

 5. Expand opener/closer pairs (brackets, braces, parentheses) across lines.
 6. Mark expanded lines with `$isExpanded` flag.
 7. Detect `@php-styler-expansive` annotations and force expansion.
+8. Insert blank lines around split groups.
+Lines produced from splitting a single original line form a "split group."
+Blank lines are inserted at transitions between split and non-split lines, unless the adjacent token's style has `blankLineBefore => false` or `blankLineAfter => false` (denial).
+   Denials are set on opening structure tokens (interior: no blank at start of block body), closing structure tokens (interior: no blank at end of block body), comments and docblocks (stay attached to next line), attribute brackets, and opening braces (via brace position configuration).

 * * *